Geology and Earth Science

 In the Geology Department, our mission is to ignite curiosity about the physical world.

-We equip students with a broad skill set and knowledge base that's valuable in industries such as environmental consulting, resource management, and geotechnical engineering.
-Our department not only prepares students for diverse career paths but also empowers future teachers to inspire the next generation.
-Through culturally-relevant courses, we elevate the stories of the many indigenous, Black, Latinx, LGBTQIA+, women, undocumented, and people with disabilities who have contributed to our understanding of our amazing planet.
-We seek to highlight examples of responsible use of Earth's precious resources and creative problem-solving for a sustainable future.
-Through inclusive education and community engagement, we strive to create a more equitable and sustainable future for all.
+We equip students with a broad skill set and knowledge base valuable in careers such as environmental consulting, education, stewardship, resource management, and geotechnical engineering.
+Our department helps inspire future teachers to inspire the next generation, engineers to conduct natural hazards assessment, artists to interpret landscapes in new ways, archaeologists and historians to expand their expertise, and much more.
+Through culturally-relevant courses, we seek to highlight examples of responsible use of Earth's precious resources and creative problem-solving for a sustainable future.
+We are engaged within our local community and continue to strive to create a more welcoming and sustainable future for all.

 For Majors